 Repeat after me: I deserve to be paid for my time and skills.

-Though, I’m not sure why colleges aren’t teaching us everything we need to know about the gig economy, I do have a few ideas.
+Though I’m not sure why colleges aren’t teaching us everything we need to know about the gig economy, I do have a few ideas.
 One of which is that colleges still view the gig economy as uncharted territory even though it doesn’t seem to be dying down soon.
-In fact, it’s projected that 43 percent of the workforce will be made up of gigs by 2020.
+In fact, it’s projected that 52 percent of the workforce will be made up of gigs by 2023.
+(I think many will agree the pandemic has played huge role in that.)
 The second is that teaching college students about freelancing and the gig economy will affect the bottom line of college.
 Think about it.
 The more people who know you can sustain yourself from freelancing without a college degree, the less people go to college and the less money those colleges make.
 So I’m really starting to think it’s no mistake that these colleges aren’t teaching everything you need to know about the gig economy.

 1. Have a balance between passion projects and money-making projects